-- Nokia Application Installer to install Java applications from the PC to the phone. - Nokia Image Converter to make images usable for multimedia messages, for wallpaper or operator logos and to transfer them to your phone. - Nokia Sound Converter to edit polyphonic ringing tones to be compatible with your phone and to transfer them to your phone. - Nokia Content Copier to copy data or back-up data from your phone to a PC or to another Nokia phone.
+- Nokia Application Installer to install Java applications from the PC to the phone. - Nokia Image Converter to make images usable for multimedia messages, wallpaper or operator logos and to transfer them to your phone. - Nokia Sound Converter to edit polyphonic ringing tones to be compatible with your phone and to transfer them to your phone. - Nokia Content Copier to copy data or back-up data from your phone to a PC or to another Nokia phone.

-- Nokia PC WAP Manager to edit and send your WAP bookmarks or update the connection sets to your phone. - Nokia Phone Editor to send text messages and edit the phone book and message settings of your phone. - Nokia PC Sync to synchronise the phone book, calendar and to-do notes between your phone and PC. - Nokia PC Graphics to create and edit picture messages for previous compatible Nokia phone models, for example, the Nokia 8310. - Nokia PC Composer to create monophonic ringing tones for previous compatible Nokia phone models, for example, the Nokia 8310. - Nokia 7210 data modem drivers enable you to use your phone as a modem. - Nokia Modem Options contains settings for HSCSD and GPRS connections. - Nokia Connection Manager to select the connection type between the PC and the phone.
+- Nokia PC WAP Manager to edit and send your WAP bookmarks or update the connection sets to your phone. - Nokia Phone Editor to send text messages and edit the phone book and message settings of your phone. - Nokia Phone Browser to view the contents of the Gallery folder of your phone on PC. - Nokia PC Sync to synchronise the phone book, calendar and to-do notes between your phone and PC. - Nokia PC Graphics to create and edit picture messages for previous compatible Nokia phone models, for example, the Nokia 8310. - Nokia PC Composer to create monophonic ringing tones for previous compatible Nokia phone models, for example, the Nokia 8310. - Nokia 7250 data modem drivers enable you to use your phone as a modem. - Nokia Modem Options contains settings for HSCSD and GPRS connections. - Nokia Connection Manager to select the connection type between the PC and the phone.